thavinb/AmpRecon/README.md

 ### Running With Singularity

-AmpSeq was built and tested on Nextflow [version 22.04](https://github.com/nextflow-io/nextflow/releases/tag/v22.04.4), and Singularity [version 3.6.4](https://github.com/apptainer/singularity/releases/tag/v3.6.4).
+Ampseq was built and tested to work with Singularity.
 As such **this is the recommended way to use AmpSeq**, as you need not worry about dependencies and runtime environments.
 Simply build the containers as above, and AmpSeq is good to go.

 ### Running Locally